-UW–Madison welcomes international students, undergraduates, graduate, and post-graduate, to study at UW–Madison for one or more terms as a University Special student.
+UW–Madison welcomes international undergraduate, graduate, and post-graduate students to study at UW–Madison for one or more terms as a University Special student.
 University Special students take regularly scheduled courses for credit which are displayed on an official student record, but are not currently earning a degree from UW–Madison.
 There are four main categories with different learning goals and admissions pathways.

 Formal Exchange Program